InsulaLabs/insi/README.md

 Insi provides a robust system for controlling resource consumption.
 Limits are managed at two levels:

-1.  **Rate Limiting**: Configured in `cluster.yaml`, rate limits control the number of requests a client can make per second to each service category (`values`, `cache`, `events`, `system`).
-This prevents abuse and ensures fair usage.
+1.  **Global Rate Limiting**: Configured in `cluster.yaml`, these serve as a baseline to control the overall number of requests per second for major service categories (`values`, `cache`, `events`, `system`).

-2.  **Usage Quotas**: These are hard limits on the total resources an Entity can consume.
-When you create an Entity, you can assign it specific quotas.
-The root user can also set limits on any API key.
-These quotas are defined in `db/models/apikey.go` and include:
+2.  **Per-Key Quotas & Rate Limits**: These are granular limits applied to each individual API key, allowing for fine-grained control.
+When a rate limit is exceeded, the API will respond with a `429 Too Many Requests` status code, including a `Retry-After` header.
+These quotas can be managed by an administrator and include:
     - `BytesOnDisk`: The total size of data the Entity can store in the persistent Value Store.
     - `BytesInMemory`: The total size of data the Entity can store in the volatile Cache Store.
     - `EventsEmitted`: The total number of events an Entity can publish.
     - `Subscribers`: The maximum number of concurrent event subscribers an Entity can have.
+    - `RPSDataLimit`: The number of data-plane requests per second the key can make.
+    - `RPSEventLimit`: The number of event-plane requests per second the key can make.

     The usage against these quotas is tracked in real-time.
-The `EventsEmitted` quota is designed to reset on a periodic basis, typically every 24 hours.
+The `EventsEmitted` quota is designed to reset on a periodic basis.

+#### Managing Limits via API

+Resource limits for individual keys can be managed through the following endpoints:

+-   **Set Limits**: `POST /db/api/v1/admin/limits/set` (Admin only)
+-   **View Your Limits**: `GET /db/api/v1/limits` (Any key)
+-   **View Specific Key's Limits**: `POST /db/api/v1/admin/limits/get` (Admin only)

 ## Getting Started